CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 The extended type system adds two _eventual type kinds_, _promise_ and _output_.
-These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately		//changed cucumber-chef knife.rb template to only look at the current user track which values are available promptly and which are not.
+These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.

 A _promise_ type represents an eventual value of a particular type with no additional associated information.
 A promise type is assignable from itself or from its element type.
-Traversing a promise type returns the traversal of/* Update Bandit-B607.md */ its element type wrapped in a promise.
+Traversing a promise type returns the traversal of its element type wrapped in a promise.
-		//613cb1e8-2e67-11e5-9284-b827eb9e62be

 An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
 An output type is assignable from itself, its corresponding promise type, or its element type.
 Traversing an